We’re spoilt for choice this Easter half term in Manchester and across the North. With two weeks to fill, this is a very good thing.

 Here’s our guide to top things to do together.
+Everything you need to hatch a plan!

 For more half term Manchester ideas also check out our guide to free family things to do in Manchester.